 Stuttgart, Germany, 2010: Kevin Tarte and Jan Ammann alternate playing Graf von Krolock, with Lucy Scherer and Sabrina Auer alternating as Sarah.
 Linda Konrad returns from the Oberhausen production as Magda, joined by horny cohort Jerzy Jeszke, who has played Chagal in Hamburg, Berlin and Oberhausen.
 Overall, many of this production's cast have appeared in at least one production of the show somewhere, which is fitting considering this production began as the result of winning a contest to determine what show would replace Wicked for six months till a new show takes the theater.
 The production transferred to Berlin in November 2011, with Drew Sarich taking over the role of von Krolock.

-Antwerp, Belgium, 2010 (Dans der Vampieren): Was briefly in the stage version of Development Hell following a proposed winter 2009 opening.
-An official cast recording has been released.
+Antwerp, Belgium, 2010 (Dans der Vampieren): An official cast recording has been released.

 Seinäjoki, Finland, 2011 (Vampyyrien Tanssi): Premiered in September 2011.
 The script was translated by Marika Hakola, and the show will star Jyri Lahtinen as von Krolock, Raili Raitala as Sarah, and Ville Salonen as Alfred.
 The production's Facebook page can be found here.
 Someone seems to have decided to use the title Dance of the Vampires in the logo (according to fans connected to the show, English is more prevalent in advertising in Finland), but no worries, the production will be the European version.